 The quantities of ground water that can be pumped for supplemental irrigation cannot be estimated satisfactorily until further work is done in the area.
-Pumping of supplemental ground water will deplete the flow of Henrys Fork to the extent that the supplemental water is consumed by evapotranspiration, because the perched water that would be pumped is tributary to Henrys Fork.
+Pumping of supplemental ground water from the perched water, which is tributary to Henrys Fork, will deplete the flow of Henrys Fork to the extent that the supplemental water is consumed by evapotranspiration.